Who created the Video Review process in soccer?

 The head referee can go back to review any incident that happens between stoppages in play.
 However, if play is restarted after a stoppage (ex. on a throw-in, corner kick, goal kick, free kick or drop ball) then a referee CANNOT go back to review any instances prior to that restart (except for a serious missed incident involving violent conduct, spitting or extremely offensive/insulting/abusive gestures).
 For that reason, the head referee may delay a restart until a VAR check of a reviewable play is complete.

 What happens if play doesn’t stop or the referee can’t stop play because the ball is never in a neutral zone?
 When can Video Review take place in that case?

 The head referee can go back to conduct a Video Review at the first stoppage in play (whether it’s a natural stoppage in play or the referee stops play in a neutral zone).
 At that point the head referee can review any potential clear and obvious errors in any of the four (4) match-changing situations that may have occurred during the time between stoppages.

-However, once a match restarts after a stoppage in play, then a referee CANNOT go back to review any incidents that occurred prior to the restart (the lone exception being a serious missed incident involving violent conduct or serious foul play).
+However, once a match restarts after a stoppage in play, then a referee CANNOT go back to review any incidents that occurred prior to the restart (the lone exception being a serious missed incident involving violent conduct, spitting or extremely offensive/insulting/abusive gestures).

 What if an on-field decision is overturned, but there were other actions that took place after the reviewable play in question?
 What happens to those plays?